peter-hunt/skyblock/README.md

 ## Hypixel Skyblock Remake in Python.

-**This project is a command-line-based fantasy RPG game.** You type commands to play the game. **Many mechanics and content are different from the original Hypixel Skyblock**, but I'm trying to make it as close to the original Hypixel Skyblock as possible.
+**This project is a command-line-based fantasy RPG game.** You type commands to play the game. **Many mechanics and content are a bit different from the original Hypixel Skyblock**, but I'm trying to make it as close to the original Hypixel Skyblock as possible.

 I started this project because **my friends couldn't log onto Hypixel**.
 I'm also learning many of the mechanics and getting better at Hypixel Skyblock by the time.